dfrancioni/Project-1/README.md

 Hypothesis: Are people in counties with higher population densities in PA more likely to have experienced fatal outcomes?
 Null hypothesis: do people in higher and lower population densities have the same number of fatal outcomes?

-A two-sample t-test was used to analyze the null hypothesis by splitting the data at the average population density into two section – higher population density (above average) and low population density (below average).
+A two-sample t-test was used to analyze the null hypothesis by splitting the data at the average population density into two section – higher population density (above average) and low population density (below average) and taking the corresponding covid deaths from each of those sections.
 Plotted is the null distribution obtained from a random population with the same mean and standard deviation as the high and low density populations with n = 5.

 ![image](https://user-images.githubusercontent.com/112734081/197684219-6f94aae1-1b13-4d9a-8199-8180f60a0e2a.png)